 It doesn’t matter if you're a collegiate star or a weekend warrior on a local softball team, when you injure yourself, it can ruin your game.
 Dr. Roman Sibel, an orthopedic surgeon and podiatrist, Dr. Priya Samant, at Orthopedic Foot & Ankle Institute in Henderson, Nevada, understand your frustration and works to get you back to the activities you love sooner than you thought possible.
 If you need a sports medicine specialist, contact the office by phone or by booking an appointment online.

 Sports medicine is a multidisciplinary field that prevents and treats common sports injuries, as well as improving performance.
 Sports medicine specialists may address issues with any of the following:

-When you see Dr. Sibel for a sports injury, he may use a variety of treatment methods, including things like immobilization, physical therapy, and, in some cases, surgery.
+When you see Dr. Sibel or Dr. Samant for a sports injury, they may use a variety of treatment methods, including things like immobilization, physical therapy, and, in some cases, surgery.

 Sports injuries include any bodily harm that occurred during a sport or physical activity.
 It includes things like concussions and sprained ankles.
 Most sports injuries fall into two categories: acute injuries or overuse injuries.

 Acute injuries result from a sudden trauma.
 You may fall, move wrong, or collide with another person or object.
 Broken bones, cuts, sprains, and strains are all common acute injuries.

 Overuse injuries result after years of repeated movements and include things like tendonitis and shin splints.